2680 Matheson Blvd E, Suite 102

 PREVENTING HUNGER TOMORROW

 In Canada, we know that hunger stems from more than a lack of food.
-Food bank services exist to assist people experiencing food insecurity with meeting their immediate needs, and Food Banks Canada is equally focused on advocating for the structural solutions that will prevent hunger from continuing to grow in Canada.
+Food bank services exist to assist people experiencing food insecurity with meeting their immediate needs.
+As the national expert on food insecurity, Food Banks Canada is equally focused on advocating for the structural solutions that will prevent hunger from continuing to grow in Canada.

 Using the strength of our national research program and policy experts in food insecurity, Food Banks Canada consistently presents policy alternatives that can make a demonstrable difference.
 We are a leading and credible advocate for government action on food insecurity.